 It didn’t take much film to realize I was going to be a fan of Patrick Jones.
 As uncertain as this class is, it has a healthy supply of athletes at the edge rusher position.
 Of all the upper-echelon athletic talents at the position, Patrick Jones might have the most juice off the line.

 Jones’ explosiveness and high motor serve as foundational traits for his pass rush arsenal, but Jones has several other valuable qualities as well.
-Jones has a long, powerful frame, and he adequately displays the ability to convert speed to power with length-derived leverage.
+Jones has decent length, and he adequately displays the ability to convert speed to power with length-derived leverage.
 The Pittsburgh edge rusher also brings impressive cornering ability.
 Although he’s not the most bendy player, he has the ability to dip and pinch around the edge once he has a step on his blocker.

 How Jones’ traits help in other phases of the game